fbhairless/track-suggester/README.md

 # _Pizza Project_

-#### _Description: A website where a user orders a pizza by selecting the quantity, size, and toppings for the order._
+#### _Description: A website where a user orders a pizza by selecting the quantity, size, and topping for the order._

 #### By _**Hal Fairless**_